Here's the text.

 FAQs

-Q1 How do you determine the set temperature inside the subway?
+Q1 How is the set temperature inside the subway car determined?

 <Answer>

-Q2 Where is the air-conditioning/heating in the subway car?
+Q2 Where is the air conditioning/heating position in the subway car?

 <Answer>

-Air-conditioning is installed on the ceiling of the car.
-In addition, heating is installed under the seat seating seat.
+Cooling is installed on the ceiling of the car.
+In addition, heating is installed under the seat.

-Q3 Does the driver operate cooling / heating inside the subway car?
+Q3 Is the driver operating the cooling / heating inside the subway car?

 <Answer>

-For cooling and heating equipment, the temperature is controlled based on the sensors installed in the car, and automatic operation is performed throughout the year so that the temperature inside the car becomes constant.
+Cooling equipment and heating equipment are subject to temperature control based on sensors installed in the car, and self-driving throughout the year so that the temperature inside the car is constant.

 Q4 It's hot because the inside of the subway is crowded.
-Can't you turn up the air conditioner?
+Can't you turn up the air conditioning?

 <Answer>

-In-vehicle air-conditioning of municipal subway automatically controls cooling or blowout according to the temperature, humidity, congestion, and outside air temperature in addition to the set temperature.
+In addition to the set temperature, the air conditioning inside the municipal subway automatically controls air conditioning or air blowing according to the temperature, humidity, congestion, and outside air temperature.
 However, if a sudden temperature change occurs, it may take some time to adjust the temperature.

-Q5 Can you tell me a cool place in the subway?
+Q5 Can you tell me a cool place in the subway car?

 <Answer>

-Even among the same vehicle, a blower is installed on the ceiling near the entrance, so you can feel relatively cool.
+Among the same vehicles, a blower is installed on the ceiling near the entrance, so you can feel relatively cool.

-Q6 Can you tell me where it is not cold in the subway?
+Q6 Please tell me where it is not cold inside the subway car.

 <Answer>

-Car No. 5 on the Blue Line, Green Line No. 3 (for 4-car trains) or Car 5 (for 6-car trains) are weakly cooled vehicles.
-For weak air-conditioning vehicles, the set temperature is set to about 1-2 ° C higher than ordinary vehicles.
-In addition, even in the same vehicle, the vicinity of the connection between the vehicle and the vehicle (both end of the vehicle) is less susceptible to the wind by the blower, so it is relatively cold.
+Car No. 5 on the Blue Line, Car No. 3 on the Green Line (in the case of a 4-car train) or Car No. 5 (in the case of a 6-car train) are weak air-conditioned vehicles.
+For low cooling vehicles, the set temperature is set to be about 1 to 2 ° C higher than ordinary vehicles.
+In addition, even among the same vehicles, the vicinity of the connection between the vehicle and the vehicle (both ends of the vehicle) is less susceptible to wind from the blower, so relatively cold can be avoided.

 Q7 I feel that the air conditioning is not working even though it is hot.